 For expat parents in the Netherlands, sending your children to a Dutch daycare can be a great solution to prepare them for better integration, especially when it comes to learning Dutch before the school years.

 Raising children in a culture, country and language other than your own brings extra challenges—and also of course advantages.
 Dutch daycare in the early years can be invaluable in preparing children to start school.
 As a working parent, childcare is a necessity.
 And as a stay-at-home-parent, your child’s integration and socialization are equally important – but so are your own.

-This guide provided by Partou Daycare explains the advantages of Dutch daycare on your child’s physical, social and emotional development, and especially, their language-learning skills: everything to get them ready for the big school.
+This guide from Partou Daycare explains the advantages of Dutch daycare on your child’s development.
+It especially focuses on their language-learning skills.

 - Dutch daycare: the perfect transition to Dutch school